 Keep in mind the numbers only refer to the levels of Nitrogen, Phosphorus and Potassium, which is all most plants need, so general all-purpose fertilizers are ideal for starting off with.
 After they begin to flourish, geraniums need a little extra feeding.

 Adult geraniums do well with a 20-20-20 soluble fertilizer applied every two weeks.
 They also need a source of magnesium to keep the foliage green.
-A lack of magnesium can cause yellowing leaves on geraniums.
-Every third watering, you can use Epsom salts mixed at 1 teaspoon per gallon of water.

 For best results, fertilize every couple of weeks, and add a source of magnesium every six weeks.